flowtsohg/mdx-m3-viewer/README.md

 `urls` is an object that is used to retrieve urls for certain types of model and texture paths.
 It should have the following methods:

-* `header(id)` - Returns the path for a metadata header about a resource thread given its ID.
+* `header(id)` - Returns the path for a metadata header about a custom resource.
 More on this at the loading custom models section below.
 * `mpqFile(path)` - Returns a path for a file in any of the Warcraft 3 or Starcraft 2 MPQs.

 If the client has the requierments to run the viewer, the API will be returned, otherwise, null will be returned, and an error message will be dispatched to onmessage.